Concrete actions

 The objectives we have set for ourselves are always at the centre of everything we do, both in the short and long term.
 Each year, we set objectives and define indicators for each key sustainable development theme, and then produce reports on their realisation.
 Read more about our annual progress reports on these objectives.

 Through our own choices and actions, we want to curb climate change and conduct responsible business every day.
 We are committed to the Science Based Targets (SBTi) initiative to limit global warming to 1.5 degrees under the Paris Agreement.
-Our long-term objective is carbon-neutral construction throughout the value chain.
-Our own operations will be carbon neutral by 2030, and we have also reduced emissions in our value chain by over 30% from the baseline year 2019.
+Our long-term goal is to reduce construction emissions across the entire value chain.
+By 2030, we will reduce emissions from our own operations by 90 % and emissions from the value chain by 30 % compared to the reference year 2019.

 Read more about our environmental actions on our premises below.